tess-jl/aws-developer-course/notes/11_AWS_Monitoring_Audit.md

 * **OK** --> no alarm
 * **INSUFFICIENT_DATA** --> unsure if OK or ALARM
 * **ALARM** --> alarm in place, actions happening/happened
--period of alarm (see Alarm preview when creating alarm) --> time (s) to evaluate metric -high res custom metrics --> either 10 or 30 s
+-period of alarm = how often status is checked (see Alarm preview when creating alarm) --> time (s) to evaluate metric -high res custom metrics --> either 10 or 30 s

 Hands On